igorkry/tnt4j-streams/README.md

 This sample shows how to stream activity events (orders) data from multiple log files using file name matching wildcard pattern.

-Sample files can be found in `samples\multiple-logs` directory.
+Sample files can be found in `samples/multiple-logs` directory.

 `orders-in.log` and `orders-out.log` files contains set of order activity events.
 Single file line defines data of single order activity event.